Lifebuoy Friendship Hospital

-In November 2008, Friendship launched a second floating hospital, Emirates Friendship Hospital (EFH), to serve the char communities.
-Now, with 2 floating hospitals, LFH provides regular on board primary and secondary healthcare services.
-It also organises specialised health camps every month to provide advance secondary healthcare; local and international doctors volunteer their time to perform medical surgeries at the hospital.
-The hospital boat provides an array of on-board facilities, including a patient observation ward, a gynecological and obstetrics room, an antenatal check-up clinic, a small surgery for minor operations, a pathological lab, and dental surgery facilities.
+In November 2008, Friendship launched a second floating hospital, Emirates Friendship Hospital (EFH), to serve the char communities. .The third floating Hospital, Rongdhonu Friendship Hospital, began its operation in 2013.
+Now, with 3 floating hospitals, LFH provides regular on board primary and secondary healthcare services.
+It also organises specialised health camps every month to provide advance secondary healthcare.
+Local and international doctors volunteer their time to perform medical surgeries at the hospital.
+The hospital boats provide an array of on-board facilities, including a patient observation ward, a gynecological and obstetrics room, an antenatal check-up clinic, a small surgery for minor operations, a pathological lab, and dental surgery facilities.

-At Friendship's hospital ships, healthcare services are free other than registration fee, which for first-time female visitors are BDT 5 and males BDT 10.
+At Friendship's hospital ships, healthcare services are free other than a registration fee, which for first-time female visitors are BDT 5 and males BDT 10.
 For follow-up visits, the fees are BDT 3 and BDT 5 for female and male visitors, respectively.
 This is a token amount, which is charged because Friendship believes this fosters accountability, and that people value goods and services that they pay for, and have an ownership over.

 The services including different surgeries cost anywhere between BDT 100 to BDT 17000, however, the services are provided free.
 In addition to providing curative services, the hospital has a dedicated health education team.
 The team is responsible for running much needed education programmes on basic health issues, such as nutrition, sanitation and safe motherhood.

-Satellite Clinics and Friendship Community Medics: In addition, Friendship operates Satellite Clinics to bring primary healthcare closer to the community and has also recently introduced the Community Medic Programme, ensuring that every community has access to medical support.
-The FMCs are connected with the satellite team, who are in turn connected to the hospital boat.
+In addition, Friendship operates Satellite Clinics to bring primary healthcare closer to the community and has also recently introduced the Community Medic Programme, ensuring that every community has access to medical support.
+The FMCs are connected with the satellite team, who are in turn connected to the hospital boats.
 FCMs, who are from the chars where they provide service, are trained at the outset and then assisted for 5 years through continuous training and adequate medicines.
 After five years, the FCMs will be a trained group of locals remaining in and providing service to their communities.